ErsonRamirez21/something-new-3D-FPS/README.md

 The music used was actually made by me! :)

-Since this is a unity project, you can start the game with the play button.
+Since this is a unity project, you can start the game with the play button in the opened project!